papinet/papiNet-API/2.0.0/master-data.md

 }
 ```

+***WARNING.*** The properties of a _location_ SHOULD NOT change once defined, they SHOULD be immutable, with the exception of of the `status` property that can be switched from `Active` to `Inactive`.

+***IMPORTANT NOTICE.*** The _customer_ is responsible to retrieve the time zone (including UTC offsets and daylight saving time), of the _location_ if it would want to present a date and/or time in the local time zone of that _location_.
+As a reminder, dates and/or times within papiNet API are in UTC (formatted as in ISO 8601).

 ### Scenario C: Parties

-An authenticated _customer_ gets the list of all _parties_ defined for that _customer_ and then gets the details of a specific _party_.
+An authenticated _customer_ gets the list of all active _parties_ defined for that _customer_ and then gets the details of a specific _party_.

 #### Interaction 1 of Scenario C (Authentication)